IrisLiu-00/dndnotes/_notes/Campaign/Old Session Notes/Wrath of the Butcher Balladeer.md

 	- Butcher: shriek first if range is good, then horrifying visage
 	- Leanna: hang back.
 		- Mage armor to start, shield for any big attacks.
-		- Invisibility (conc) next? or Evards (conc) to get terrain control
+		- Invisibility (conc) next? or Evards (conc, Butcher is immune) to get terrain control
 		- Misty step, fly (conc) for mobility.
 Web and invisiblity for evasion.
 		- Lightning bolt as primary damage
 - 4 broken ghost wards - performance DC15 at each to restore them.